Publikationen der RGK © DAI // Oliver Wagner

 Peer Review

 To ensure the quality of our scientific publications, submitted manuscripts are subject to the peer review process.
-The editors and publishers of series and journals select at least two independent external reviewers to review the anonymized manuscripts.
-Together with the RGK's statement, these reviews are also sent anonymously to the submitting authors or editors.
+The editors and publishers of series and journals select at least two independent external reviewers to review the anonymised manuscripts.
+Together with the RGK’s evaluation, these reviews are also sent anonymously to the submitting authors or editors.

-Manuscripts for our series or journals can be submitted to the editorial team at any time.
+Manuscripts for our series or journals can be submitted to the editorial office at any time.
 Please note our information for authors.

 Open Access